git-lfs/git-lfs/CONTRIBUTING.md

 ## Submitting a pull request

 0. [Fork][] and clone the repository
-0. Configure and install the dependencies: `script/bootstrap`
+0. Configure and install the dependencies: `make`
 0. Make sure the tests pass on your machine: `make test`
 0. Create a new branch based on `master`: `git checkout -b <my-branch-name> master`
 0. Make your change, add tests, and make sure the tests still pass